In England and Wales, fire safety requirements for are governed by various regulations.

 2. **Carbon Monoxide Detectors**: – Carbon monoxide detectors must be installed in any room that contains a solid fuel burning appliance (e.g., a coal fire, wood-burning stove) and/or a gas boiler. – Landlords are responsible for ensuring that these detectors are operational at the start of a new tenancy.

-3. **Fire Risk Assessment**: – Landlords must conduct a fire risk assessment to identify potential fire hazards and implement necessary precautions.
-This is particularly important for shared accommodation or Houses in Multiple Occupation (HMOs).
+3. **Fire Risk Assessment**: – Landlords must conduct a fire risk assessment to identify potential fire hazards.
+They should also implement necessary precautions.
+This is particularly important for shared accommodation.
+It is also relevant for Houses in Multiple Occupation (HMOs).

 4. **Furniture and Furnishings**: – All furniture and furnishings must comply with the Furniture and Furnishings (Fire) (Safety) Regulations.
 This means they should be fire-resistant to prevent the spread of fire.

-5. **Escape Routes**: – There should be clear escape routes from the property, and these routes must be maintained free of obstructions. – In HMOs, additional fire safety measures are required, such as fire doors and means of escape.
+5. **Escape Routes**: – There should be clear escape routes from the property.
+These routes must be maintained free of obstructions. – In HMOs, additional fire safety measures are required, such as fire doors and means of escape.

-6. **Electrical Safety**: – The Electrical Safety Standards in the Private Rented Sector (England) Regulations require landlords to ensure that the electrical installations are safe and inspected every five years by a qualified electrician.
+6. **Electrical Safety**: – The Electrical Safety Standards in the Private Rented Sector (England) Regulations require landlords to ensure that the electrical installations are safe.
+They must be inspected every five years by a qualified electrician.

-7. **Gas Safety**: – Landlords must ensure that gas appliances and flues are installed and maintained safely, with annual checks performed by a Gas Safe registered engineer.
+7. **Gas Safety**: – Landlords must ensure that gas appliances and flues are installed and maintained safely.
+Additionally, annual checks must be performed by a Gas Safe registered engineer.

 8. **Landlord Responsibilities**: – Landlords are responsible for maintaining fire safety equipment and ensuring compliance with regulations.
 They should also provide tenants with information regarding fire safety measures.